GeorgeBotsev/ddevgui/README.md

 A cross-platform desktop GUI for managing [DDEV](https://ddev.readthedocs.io/) web development environments — built with Python and Tkinter.

+### How to use on Windows
+Make sure that you setup ddev in the normal WSL2 mode, and then re-run the setup again and select to have it setup "traditionally".
+This is necessary in order to have the ddev.exe in your program files folder and for this wrapper to work.

 ---

 ### 🧰 Project Management